education.vic.gov.au

 It is recommended that profile meetings take place after the student has spent at least 10 weeks in the school environment.
 During this time, schools and students/families can identify, implement, and monitor appropriate adjustments to support the student’s needs.
 The recommendation for 10 weeks applies to all settings including primary, secondary and specialist settings.
 If a student is an existing student and adjustments have been in place for 10 weeks previously, schools do not need to wait 10 further weeks before submitting a profile request.

-New students entering the Victorian government school system can access the profile prior to their commencement in school or early in their commencement year, where the student is receiving ongoing support from an inclusion or disability support service.
+New students entering the Victorian government school system can access the profile prior to their commencement in school or early in their commencement year, where the student is receiving ongoing extensive or substantial support from an inclusion or disability support service.
 Tier 3 student-level funding for eligible students who have recently enrolled at a new school will be provided from the student’s date of enrolment if a completed profile request has been received by the facilitator service within 2 terms of the student commencing at the school.
 A complete profile request means that screening requirements, a completed profile information form and all supporting information is uploaded to the DIFS Portal within 2 terms of enrolment.
 The meeting does not have to be held within 2 terms.
 Refer to: Requirements to submit a ‘complete profile request’External Link .

 Contact your regional implementation team, regional disability coordinator, health wellbeing key contact or student support services key contact for further support in identifying and prioritising students for profile meetings.